Unaxiom/sessions/README.md

 sessionExpiryTime := int64(86400)
 dbFolder, _ := os.Getwd()
-sessionObject, err := Init("name_of_session", false, sessionExpiryTime, dbFolder) sessionData, err := sessionObject.NewSession("somekeyhere", "userIPAddress")
+sessionObject, err := Init("name_of_session", false, sessionExpiryTime, dbFolder) sessionData, err := sessionObject.NewSession("somekeyhere", "userIPAddress", 0)
 fmt.Println("Auth Token is ", sessionData.Token)

 // Check the status of the token.
 An error is returned in case the token does not exist.
 Returns nil otherwise.